Frequently Asked Questions About NameChangeLaw.com

 Q. What is your refund policy?

-A. We will refund 100% of your payment, for any self-help legal product purchased from NameChangeLaw.com, provided that you make your request within 14 days after purchase and that you certify that you have not used the form kits to prepare your legal forms.
-If for any reason a court will not accept forms that we have prepared or which you have purchase from us, we will refund your money, provided that you provide us with evidence of the court's rejection of our forms.
+A. We will refund 100% of your payment, for any self-help legal product purchased from NameChangeLaw.com, provided that you make your request within 3 days after purchase and that you certify that you have not used the form kits to prepare your legal forms.
+If for any reason a court will not accept forms that we have prepared or which you have purchased from us, we will refund your money provided that you send evidence of the court's rejection of our forms.
 To request a refund, contact us here.
 PLEASE NOTE: A separate refund policy exists for our Document Preparation Service.
 Please click here for those details.

 (Back to Top)